 Mailgun, on the other hand, is built for developers—it’s ideal for applications that need to send email programmatically.
 Its logging and debugging tools are far more detailed than Mailjet’s, making troubleshooting much easier.

-That said, Mailgun doesn’t include a campaign builder.
-So if you want marketing features, Mailjet is the better fit.
+That said, Mailgun only includes campaign builder from the Foundation plan (sitting at $35/month).
+So if you want marketing features at an affordable price, Mailjet is the better fit.
 If you only need transactional email with full control, Mailgun is the way to go.

 — Andreas from Capterra